 The CGCN-RCCV has approved the following labs for testing of grapevine material in the CGCN-RCCV Certification Program.
 Lab choice for testing is based on location, and lab availability.
 Other labs will be considered as needed.

-Approved labs:
+Approved labs for grapevine virus testing:

 CCOVI Virus Diagnostic Lab at Brock University 1812 Sir Isaac Brock Way St. Catharines, Ontario Contact: Sudarsana Poojari